metatensor/metatensor/docs/src/reference/python/meta-operations/index.rst

-.. _python-operations:
+.. _python-meta-operations:

-Meta Operations
+Meta-Operations
 ===============

 List of operations that act on the *meta* data (i.e. Labels objects) of TensorMaps.
 Operations that act on the actual data values of TensorMaps are located in :ref:`python-operations`.

-.. automodule:: equistore.operations
+.. automodule:: equistore.metaoperations
     :undoc-members: